jdang06-beep/INST326-Team/TESTING_DOCUMENTATION.md

 ---

 ## How to Run the Test Suite
-From the root directory:
+From the root directory (Windows):
-Windows:
 ```powershell
 $env:PYTHONPATH = (Get-Location).Path
 python -m unittest discover -v tests